yaslama/go-wayland/README.md

 To demonstrate the functionality of this module [`examples/imageviewer`](examples/imageviewer) contains a simple image viewer.
-It demos displaying a top-level window, resizing of window, cursor themes, pointer & keyboard.
+It demos displaying a top-level window, resizing of window, cursor themes, pointer and keyboard.
 Because it's in pure Go, it can be compiled without CGO.
-You can try it using following commands:
+You can try it using the following commands:

 ```sh
 CGO_ENABLED=0 go install github.com/yaslama/go-wayland/examples/imageviewer@latest